freaktechnik/.github/CONTRIBUTING.md

 For the actual behavior, consider including a screenshot or video when appropriate.

+### The Bug You've Found was Already Reported

+Neat, that means I'm already aware of it.
+Unless you have new information to add, please just thumbs up the issue and don't post a comment.
+More notifications means less time for coding and the comment will also lead to more work to find the relevant information in an issue.
+I'm also sorry if I don't think the bug you're hitting is world shakingly important or can't figure out why it happens.

 ### My Response

 I will likely not respond much, if I understand the bug report and can immediately reproduce.
 In a perfect world I'd pretty quickly respond with a code fix and